gomorpheus/morpheus-apidoc/source/includes/_introduction.md

 [Morpheus](https://www.morpheusdata.com/) is a powerful cloud management tool that provides provisioning, monitoring, logging, backups, and application deployment strategies.

 The Morpheus API uses an OAUTH 2.0 based authentication model.
 See [Authentication](#authentication).

-For convenience, the curl examples in this document use environment variables in place of the Morpheus appliance URL and access token.
-This allows the examples to be copied and executed without any modification.

-To get this working, set up [Environment Variables](#environment-variables), or just be sure to replace <code>$MORPHEUS_API_URL</code> and <code>$MORPHEUS_API_TOKEN</code> in the curl examples with your own Morpheus URL and access token.
+For convenience, the examples in this document use environment variables in place of the URL and access token so that the examples can be copied and executed without any modification.
+To make this work you must set up [Environment Variables](#environment-variables), or just be sure to replace <code>$MORPHEUS_API_URL</code> and <code>$MORPHEUS_API_TOKEN</code> in your commands.

 If you are looking to use the API to initialize a fresh installation of the morpheus appliance, see [Setup](#setup).